 12. A Familiar Dog Toy: Some dogs get anxious when they are outside, especially if it’s their first time going on a camping trip.
 A familiar toy helps them to calm down.
 Allow them to chew their stress away and take it out on a chew toy.

 13. Flexible Food and Water Bowl: Wide-bottom foldable bowls are perfect for camping trips as they remain stable on uneven grounds.
 While you can buy metal or plastic bowls, flexible ones are much more suited for camping.
 These foldable bowls have holes, so they can be hung from carabiners.
 They can also be folded flat, which makes them travel-friendly.
+Something like the Handi-Drink bottle that unsnaps into a drinking pan can also work really well.

 14. Emergency First Aid Kit: Even a small emergency medical kit has the potential to save your dog’s life when out in the wild.
 Include pet meds like dog painkillers, vet wraps, soothing foot balm, eye drop, styptic powder or pencil, and an assortment of bandages.
 It’s also important to pack the medical supplies inside a sturdy waterproof bag.